 - prohibiting field access.

-To help alleviate this issue, we have been in discussions with Natural England and Defra to make clear the guidance around the use of farmland for temporary car parks.
+To help alleviate this issue, the NFU has been in discussions with Natural England and Defra to make clear the guidance around the use of farmland for temporary car parks.